BrazenCloud/Actions/README.md

 # BrazenCloud Actions

-This repository is host to all of the Actions for Runway.
+This repository is host to all of the Actions for BrazenCloud.
 These are all open source, so feel free to import them into your BrazenCloud tenant for your use.

-You can sign up for a free BrazenCloud account here: [BrazenCloud Portal](https://portal.runway.host/)
+If you are interested in getting a BrazenCloud demo account, please reach out: [info@brazencloud.com](mailto:info@brazencloud.com)

 ## Action Development